Life & Business Coach * Scribe * Media & Marketing Specialist.

 created and developed recycling drives as a primary means of fundraising and helping the planet.
 Staying the path with education and empowering with information and inspiration, Kumagai has worked with a number of environmentally-conscious client projects.
 From organic health food and cleaning products to homeopathy - Kumagai infuses the cross-pollination technique of all she enjoys.
-Her work with multi- boat and scooters to promote environmentally conscious options of transportation resulted in work with recent work, the first-ever “Friends of Avalon Bay” water quality concert benefit for Catalina Island and Musician-Environmentalist, Jon Hartmann’s music CDs paying tribute to the Pacific Electric Railway and his
+Her work with multi- and scooters to promote environmentally conscious options of transportation resulted in work with the recent work, the first-ever “Friends of Avalon Bay” water quality concert benefit for Catalina Island and Musician-Environmentalist, Jon Hartmann’s music CDs paying tribute to the Pacific Electric Railway and his